Michigan Wolverines football: Michigan Stadium (1927–present)

 Fielding H. Yost anticipated massive crowds as college football's popularity increased and wished to build a stadium with a capacity of at least 80,000.
 Ultimately, the final plans authorized the construction of a stadium with a capacity of 72,000 with footings to be set in place to expand it beyond 100,000 later.
 Michigan Stadium was dedicated in 1927 during a game against the Ohio State Buckeyes, drawing an over-capacity crowd of 84,401.
 After World War II, crowd sizes increased, prompting another stadium expansion to a capacity of 93,894 in 1949.
 Michigan Stadium cracked the 100,000 mark by expanding to 101,001 in 1955.
 Michigan Stadium temporarily lost the title of "largest stadium" to Neyland Stadium of the Tennessee Volunteers in 1996, but recaptured the title in 1998 with another expansion to 107,501.
 In 2007, the Board of Regents authorized a $226 million renovation to add a new press box, 83 luxury boxes, and 3,200 club seats.
 For the 2011 season, lights were installed at Michigan Stadium at the cost of $1.8 million.
 This allowed Michigan to play its first night game at home against Notre Dame in 2011.
 Michigan Stadium underwent a renovation for the 2023–2024 season, installing new screens and LED stadium lighting with color-changing fixtures.

 Rivalries

 Ohio State

 Michigan and Ohio State is an arch-rivalry, first played in 1897.
 The rivalry was particularly enhanced during The Ten Year War, a period in which Ohio State was coached by Woody Hayes and Michigan was coached by Bo Schembechler.
 In 2000, the game was ranked by ESPN as the greatest North American sports rivalry ever.
 Overall, the Buckeyes and Wolverines football programs have combined for 20 national titles, 84 conference titles, and 10 Heisman Trophy winners.
-Michigan holds a 62–51–6 advantage in the all-time series, last playing in 2024 and winning a fourth consecutive game.
+Michigan holds a 62–52–6 advantage in the all-time series, last playing in 2025 and losing for the first time since 2019.